Learn about many of the available medications in our database.

 Ciprofloxacin extended-release should be swallowed whole.
 Do not split, chew, or crush the tablet.
 It should be taken at approximately the same time each day, with or without food.
 Although the medication can be taken with meals that include milk, it is best to avoid taking it with dairy products alone (e.g., yogurt) or with calcium-fortified products.
 (See "What other medications could interact with this medication?" below.)

-Drink adequate amounts of liquids (water, juices) when you are taking this medication.
+Drink adequate amounts of liquids (water, juices) while you are using this medication.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.